mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-out-loud.markdown

 When you estimate, you should be really using Planning Poker cards.
 If you do not have cards, try using a mobile app.
-If you do not have phones, give everyone pen and paper and tell them to write their estimates there.
+If you do not have smartphones, give everyone pen and paper and tell them to write their estimates there.

 When you are running a distributed team, do not just write your